Is Coconut Water the Best Drink for Weight Loss?

 Before Maple tree sap is boiled down to the consistency and sweetness of pancake syrup, it's far thinner and less sugary.
 And recently, a handful of companies began pasteurizing and bottling the stuff, which they've aptly named maple water.
 It more or less like water, but is slightly thicker and carries a hint of mapley sweetness.
 A 16-ounce bottle has about six grams of sugar and provides up to 66 percent of the day's manganese, a nutrient that staves off disease-causing free radicals, joint damage and inflammation.
 Though some inflammation is necessary to heal our muscles after a workout, too much inflammation can breakdown the healthy muscle mass, slowing metabolism.

 Drink This!
-Pick up a bottle of Vertical Maple Water online or at your local health food store.
+Pick up a bottle of Vertical Maple Water at your local health food store.

 If beautiful, young-looking skin is what you're after, cactus water is the answer.
 The trendy drink, made from prickly pear cactus extract and its juice, contains betalains, an antioxidant that prevents moisture loss, aiding the appearance of glowing youthful-looking skin.
 Aside from its aesthetic benefits, research indicates that consuming prickly pear can lower cholesterol and help diabetics manage their blood glucose.
 What's more, for a fruit-flavored beverage, it's relatively easy on the waistline: A 16-ounce serving contains just 50 calories, and 12 grams of sugar—about half of what you'd find in the same serving of coconut water.